Systematics, Evolution and Taxonomy of Leptolycini (Coleoptera, Lycidae)

-Since 2016 I am a PhD student at Montana State Univeristy where I develop my studies with Systematics, Biology and Taxonomy of Elateroidea.
-My dissertation is focused on the Systematics of Leptolycini (Lycidae, Lycinae), a group of neotenous lycids under the supervision of Dr. Michael A. Ivie.
+Since 2016 I have been developing my PhD studies at Montana State University, where I focus my studies in the systematics, evolution and taxonomy of Elateroidea.
+My dissertation is focused on the Leptolycini (Lycidae, Lycinae), a group of neotenous lycids under the supervision of Dr. Michael A. Ivie.

-Lycids of this group, the females lack the characters that define the adult form of a beetle: compound eyes, wings, elytra, 11 antennomeres, ovipositor and a multi-segmented tarsus.
+Leptolycini are characterized by adult females that lack the characters that define the adult form of a beetle: compound eyes, wings, elytra, 11 antennomeres, ovipositor and a multi-segmented tarsus.
 These extreme neotenic adult females are often termed “larviform” females, and in most cases, the status of a given individual as an adult or larvae is not really known.

-In addition to my PhD project with the Leptolycini I am currently working in the following projects:
+In addition to my PhD research with the Leptolycini I am currently working in the following projects:

 1) Taxonomic Revision of Calochromini (Lycidae, Lycinae), with focus on the New World genera